+Rule name SRHttpRule80

+Listener Backend targets

 Choose a backend pool to which this routing rule will send traffic.
 You will also need to specify a set of HTTP settings that define the behavior of the routing rule.

-Target type Backend pool Redirection
+Target type <input checked="" type="radio"/> Backend pool <input type="radio"/> Redirection

-Backend target
+Backend target AGbackendpool

-HTTP settings
+HTTP settings SRHttpSetting80